SwimSwam

-SwimSwam news is a swimming news organization covering competitive swimming along with diving, water polo and synchronized swimming.
-SwimSwam launched as a website in March 2012 and quickly became the most-read swimming website in the world.
-SwimSwam was named one of NBC Sports's 100 must-follow social media handles for the 2016 Summer Olympics.
+SwimSwam is a swimming news organization covering competitive swimming along with diving, water polo and synchronized swimming.
+SwimSwam launched as a website in March 2012.

 History

-The news organization was founded by Braden Keith, Garrett McCaffrey, Davis Wuolle, Tiffany Stewart and Olympic gold medalist Melvin Stewart, known as Gold Medal Mel.
+The news organization was founded by Braden Keith, Garrett McCaffrey, Davis Wuolle, Tiffany Stewart and Melvin Stewart.
 The group of founders teamed up in October 2011, started the SwimSwam YouTube channel on February 17, 2012, and launched the SwimSwam website March 12, 2012.
 While the website was launched in 2012, its origins trace back to swimming website SwimNetwork.com where Mel Stewart had worked as a traffic driver and blogger.
 The roots of the YouTube channel can also be traced to SwimNetwork.com, where in 2010 Stewart was the host of an interview show.
 After USA Swimming shut SwimNetwork.com down, it was launched in 2006 and shut down a few years later, Stewart took his experience and brought his wife and collaborators together to found SwimSwam.

-In its first month of operation, the website received more unique visitors than the USA Swimming and Swimming World websites, coming in at over 200,000 unique views.
-As of July 2021, the videos SwimSwam had published on its YouTube channel had amassed over 19 million views.

 Four years after the initial launch of the website and the start of the YouTube channel, Keith and Stewart spearheaded the launch of a print magazine taking some of the first hard copy issues to the 2016 US Olympic Trials to increase brand recognition.
 Headquarters at time of launch were located in Austin, Texas, though workers were spread throughout multiple states.